 Interactive art installations are significant undertakings both for the artists who conceptualize them and the teams that build and install them.
 Like other installation art, interactive installation art may include two-dimensional pieces and three-dimensional objects created using various media, as well as audio, video, and other elements to create a unified, immersive experience for audiences.

 But interactive installation art takes the experience a step further than other art installations.
-Often spanning large spaces and incorporating multimedia effects, interactive art installations immerse observers and prompt them to actively respond to the built environment around them.
+Often spanning large spaces and incorporating multimedia effects, interactive art installations immerse observers and prompt them to respond to the built environment around them.

 An interactive exhibit at the WNDR Museum in Chicago was designed to create immersive environments in which visitors could take selfies and share them on social media.

-Many artists enlist the help of experts in engineering, electronics and sculptural design and fabrication to help them fully realize concepts—and to ensure installations will function properly and stand up to repeated audience interaction.
+Many artists enlist the help of experts in engineering, electronics and sculptural design and fabrication to help them fully realize concepts—and to ensure installations function properly and stand up to repeated audience interaction.

 Best Practices for Designing and Fabricating an Interactive Art Installation